 We have dedicated technology experts that will find a solution to your specific application needs.
 We are committed to maintaining high production standards from our ink to our color management systems.
 We can custom mix our inks to match your specific colors.

 - Excellent abrasion durability, chemical & fade resistant

 - It does have an odor

-- Can be used on paper or film, needs to be top coated for U.V.
+- It can be used on paper or film, needs to be top coated for U.V.

-- High costs, 100% solid, excellent choice for CMYK printing
+- High costs, 100% solid, an excellent choice for CMYK printing

 - Low odor

 - More cost-effective